‘In the end, we will conserve only what we love, we will love only what we understand, and we will understand only what we are taught.’

 4. The Hide – Chezhou Primary School

 The Hide Community Trust has partnered with Chezhou Primary School, situated in a local community living on the outskirts of Hwange.
 It aims to relieve poverty and promote education and conservation by focusing on aspects like community capacity building, social enterprise, sustainable development and human-wildlife conflict solutions.
-The Hide firmly believes that community development programmes are crucial within in the tourism industry and that local communities need constructive support, not charity.
+The Hide firmly believes that community development programmes are crucial within the tourism industry and that local communities need constructive support, not charity.

-The Hide provides Chezhou with educational materials and bursaries, and has established conservation clubs.
+The Hide provides Chezhou with educational materials and bursaries and has established conservation clubs.
 After the school almost collapsed due to a termite infestation, The Hide helped to rebuild it.
 The trust also installed a solar-powered water pump and tap, providing the children and surrounding community members with a reliable water supply.
 Growing food in this arid area of Zimbabwe is not easy but, thanks to The Hide’s introduction of permaculture practices, drip irrigation and a water tank, the kids are learning how to grow their own vegetables using sustainable methods, as well as selling the surplus to provide valuable income for the school.

 5. Somalisa Expeditions – The Vukani Group